The 1000 Steps along the Standing Stone Trail is one of the most famous hikes in Huntingdon County!

 How long it takes you to cover that distance is entirely up to you, and there are spots along the way up/down where the steps meet up with old railroad/inclined plane grades, which make ideal resting places.

-Once you reach the top of the 1000 Steps, you can either continue to follow the orange-blazed Standing Stone Trail to the west (S.S.T.
-North), or follow a blue-blazed trail to the east (leads to a view of Mount Union in 0.3 miles).
+Once you reach the top of the 1000 Steps, you can either continue to follow the orange-blazed Standing Stone Trail to the north (S.S.T.
+North), or follow the blue-blazed Mount Union View Trail to the east (leads to a view of Mount Union in 0.3 miles).

 For the purposes of this write-up, I’m going to describe the hike to the left first, but it really makes no difference in what order you do them.